Sex Addiction

 What is Sex Addiction

 Sexual addiction is best described as a progressive intimacy disorder characterized by compulsive sexual thoughts and acts.
 Sexual addiction is a devastating and destructive problem that affects addicts as well as their spouses/partners.
-A sex addict feels compelled to seek out and engage in sexual behaviors, in spite of the problems it may cause to his/her personal, social and work live.
+A sex addict feels compelled to seek out and engage in sexual behaviors, in spite of the problems it may cause to his/her personal, social and work life.
 It may encompass any single or multiple types of sexual behavior.

 For example: